 ASCE is concerned that the process to mandate open access to publicly funded research could undermine the abilities of scientific societies to meet their obligations to the United States scientific community, to the American public, and to scientists worldwide.

 - Promote the efficient and effective dissemination of federally funded research results;

 - Preserve peer review;

-- Accommodate the economic implications of various public access models;
+- Accommodate the economic implications of various public access models; and

 - Protect against the potential abuse or misuse of scientific and technical information.

 Open access has been the subject of much discussion amongst academics, librarians, university administrators, government officials, commercial publishers, and learned society publishers.
 There remains substantial disagreement about the viability of open access, along with much debate and discussion about the economics and methods of funding an open access scholarly communications system.
-Supporters believe that any results of federally funded research should be freely available.
+Supporters of open access believe that any results of federally funded research should be freely available.

 ASCE Policy Statement 538